Tag Archives: historical

 Vigan, Ilocos Sur: Philippine Heritage City

 Postcard-perfect.
 That’s how I’ve always imagined Vigan would be.
 Kalesa (horse-drawn carriage) leisurely rolling through cobblestone roads, passing century-old houses that are witnesses to Vigan’s rich history.
-I thought it would feel like being brought back in time, walking through … Continue reading
+I thought it would feel like being brought back in time, walking through the past which we’d otherwise read only in books.
+Continue reading Vigan, Ilocos Sur: Philippine Heritage City

 Syquia Mansion Museum (Vigan, Ilocos Sur)